-These days, unless you’re a very new startup or small business, if you don’t already have a security guard, you need one.
+These days, unless you manage a very new startup or small business, if you don’t already have a security guard, you need one.
 If you have lots of foot traffic, house expensive merchandise, or operate in a high-crime neighborhood, then on-site security is a prudent investment.

-As you’ve decided it’s time to learn how to hire a security guard, the five steps below can help you plan your search for this crucial hire.
+When you’ve decided it’s time to learn how to hire a security guard, these five steps can help you plan your search for this crucial hire.

 1. Consider How a Security Guard Will Fit Into Your Work Setting

 One size does not fit all when it comes to security officers.
 If you’re hiring a security guard for an elementary school or a senior living complex, then a candidate with a friendly and approachable manner is essential.
 But if you’re hiring someone to guard valuable merchandise in a high-crime neighborhood, you’ll want someone who conveys authority, while also showing an appropriate amount of restraint in high-stress situations.

 Some settings require round-the-clock security.
 Residents in a planned community are likely to expect 24-hour security.
 On-site security can be an effective crime deterrent, especially if your business is located in a high-crime neighborhood, and particularly if expensive equipment or merchandise is housed on the premises.

 2. Decide How You Will Equip a Security Guard

 One of the most important questions you will need to ask yourself before posting a job is whether you think you need a security guard who is armed.
 If you decide you want your security guard to be armed, then they must obtain a permit to carry a firearm.
 You will also want to decide if you will furnish your security officers’ uniform, firearm, and other equipment.